pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_auth_get-groups.md

+---
+# metadata #
-## pachctl auth get-groups
+title:  pachctl auth get-groups

-Get the list of groups a user belongs to
+description: "Get the list of groups a user belongs to.
+If no user is specified, the current user's groups are listed."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis